-Best Buy is a great e-commerce personalization example for how businesses operating both an online and offline platforms can use personalization to upgrade service quality is both platforms simultaneously.
+Best Buy is a great e-commerce personalization example for how businesses operating both online and offline platforms can use personalization to upgrade service quality on both platforms simultaneously.

 This approach of adapting innovative features has allowed BestBuy to remain competitive against players like Amazon and Target.

 The top streaming service in the world and grossing 20.16 billion USD in 2019, Netflix has become a phenomenon and a household name.
 And e-commerce personalization has a concrete role in that success.